 Work on practice piece first to see how to line up fabric.
 Then stitch around cloth edge with pin stitch, making certain that the the right swing of the needle is going off the folded edge.
 As rounded corners are approached, execute pivot after the needle finishes reach to right, off the edge of fabric, and has returned to the previous “hole” in the fabric.

 NOTE: When you approach the origin of the pin stitching, try to line up by adjusting the length of the stitch, so that you complete the stitching by piercing the first hole with a repeat stitch.

-4. Cut away excess fabric VERY carefully with blunt nose (kindergarten like scissors).
+4. Cut away excess fabric VERY carefully with curved embroidery snips or blunt nose “kindergarten” scissors.

 - 1. Spray starch and press all 4 napkins.